Lutrec/FGO-NP-Damage-Calculator/README.md

 \
 \
 Field for the **Enemy's HP** you want to test the damage against.
-The button ![image](https://user-images.githubusercontent.com/132686729/236620253-3468bc9e-a669-4f75-b9b4-9c8f985fc66f.png) is to refresh the display after the value in the previous field is modified.\
+The button ![image](https://user-images.githubusercontent.com/132686729/236620253-3468bc9e-a669-4f75-b9b4-9c8f985fc66f.png) is to refresh the display after the value in the field is modified.\
 ![image](https://user-images.githubusercontent.com/132686729/236620270-1d6b8f51-4a4f-474a-9b2e-5334c55303fc.png)